Akaminko, Schlupp cut from Ghana World Cup squad

 Fellow defender Jeffrey Schlupp and Swedish-based midfielder David Accam were also left out as coach Kwesi Appiah settled on his final 23-man squad as Ghana flew to Miami on Sunday after their 1-0 loss to the Dutch in Rotterdam.

-Turkey-based center back Akaminko will have surgery in the United States after fracturing a left ankle joint.
+Turkey-based centre back Akaminko will have surgery in the United States after fracturing a left ankle joint.

 "It’s unfortunate that Jerry has got to face this," Appiah told the Ghana Football Association website (www.ghanafa.org).